jeffgortmaker/pyblp/docs/examples.rst

 The :class:`Simulation` can be further configured with other arguments that determine how unobserved product characteristics are simulated and how marginal costs are specified.

 Since at this stage, prices and shares are all zeros, we still need to solve the simulation with :meth:`Simulation.solve`.
 This method computes Bertrand-Nash prices and shares.
-Just like :meth:`Results.compute_prices`, it iterates over the :math:`\zeta`-markup equation from :ref:`Morrow and Skerlos (2011) <ms11>` to do so.
+Just like :meth:`ProblemResults.compute_prices`, it iterates over the :math:`\zeta`-markup equation from :ref:`Morrow and Skerlos (2011) <ms11>` to do so.

 .. ipython:: python